 It would also assist the committee if the nominating letter could include some background about the PhD examiners, particularly their academic standing as this might not be known by the committee.

 4. All files must be formated as PDF documents (scanned versions of the paper forms are acceptable as long as they are saved in PDF)

-5. In order to accommodate e-mail size restrictions we request that you place the the thesis on a public web site, preferably in your institutional repository, and send a URL to allow panel members to download it directly.
+5. In order to accommodate e-mail size restrictions we request that you place the thesis on a public web site, preferably in your institutional repository, and send a permalink or DOI URL, to allow panel members to download it directly.
 Since the examiners' reports and supervisor statement are likely to be smaller, you can append these as attachments to the e-mail submission.

 7. The candidate need not have graduated, but University's Academic Board or equivalent body must have determined during the period 1 May 2022 to 14 July 2023 (inclusive) that the degree be awarded.
 The date to be used for this purpose is the date that the University issued a letter or email to the candidate that says (broadly speaking) "Dear Dr XXXX, Congratulations, all requirements for your PhD have now been completed.
 To attend a graduation ceremony, please complete the attached form..."